hina-shah/healdata-utils/docs/vlmd/index.md

     ```

     !!! note

-        for a complete set of options with `convert_to_vlmd` see the docstring (if in a notebook, one can enter `convert_to_vlmd?`)
+        To continue, it's recommended to go to the [input types and formats](#input-types-and-formats).
+For a complete set of options with `convert_to_vlmd` see the docstring (if in a notebook, one can enter `convert_to_vlmd?`)

-### Input Formats
+### Input Types and Formats

-In this section, supported formats for generating HEAL-compliant data dictionaries are listed.
+In this section, supported types and formats  for generating HEAL-compliant data dictionaries are listed.
 Additional instructions on how to obtain the necessary input files/software are also provided.

 !!! note
     The commands in these sections are very minimal.
 One can add other metadata (Ie metadata describing the data dictionary) via the command line (eg `--title` and `--description` options.)
 For an example of this, see the [basic usage section](#basic-usage).